(Released with an HD master under the title GOLDENEYE: RELOADED on November 1, 2011)

 Bond then goes to Nigeria, where Alec Trevelyan is apparently in charge of a solar plant.
 Infiltrating into the jungle and having a final showdown with Xenia Onatopp, he comes across Trevelyan and tricks him into detonating the charges 007 placed in the computers he was using to control the GoldenEye weapon and electronically defund London.
 Bond rescues Natalya, overloads the system and fights Trevelyan over the top of the solar tower, shooting him and sending him to his death over the tower.
 Just like the ending of the film and the game, 007 jumps into the helicopter controlled by Natalya and they both kiss in the jungle.

 This new version of GOLDENEYE 007 had a more cinematic feeling with an opening credits sequence, with Tina Turner's hit covered by Nicole Scherzinger of The Pussycat Dolls.
-Kevin Kiner composed the score, with David Arnold providing some cues used in QUANTUM OF SOLACE, his last Bond film to date.
+Kevin Kiner composed the score, with David Arnold producing the new version of the main title theme.
 Overall, the critics and gamers where quite generous with the results, but many criticized the "makeover" of the original characters -which felt a bit overacted- and the very much linear feeling of the game, opposed to the "sandbox" playability of the original, which allowed the player to solve things in more than one way and there was little to no guidance and few things were scripted.
 Still, the game was a commercial success and a Nintendo DS version was also offered, despite being announced as "Exclusive for Wii".
 In 2011, it was released for the Playstation 3 and XBOX 360 consoles under the title GOLDENEYE: RELOADED, with some newfeatures and high definition textures.

 ALBERT R BROCCOLI'S